Divine-Jude/Divine-Jude/README.md

 Hi there, I'm Div👋

-I'm Divine Jude, a Backend Engineer based in Nigeria 🇳🇬.
+I'm Divine Jude, a Blockchain Analyst based in Nigeria 🇳🇬.

-🌱 I’m currently learning Flask & Node.js
+🌱 I’m currently learning about blockchain

 👯 I’m looking to collaborate on building open-source Node.js libraries

-📫 How to reach me: my
+📫 How to reach me: my judedivine9@gmail.com

 😄 Pronouns: He/Him